Pittsburgh–Syracuse football rivalry: Big East Conference (1991–2012)

 Syracuse was a charter member of the Big East Conference, founded as a basketball prioritized conference in 1979 that did not sponsor football.
 Pitt joined Syracuse as a member of the Big East Conference in 1982.
 Both Pitt and Syracuse moved their football teams, both playing as Independents, into the Big East Football Conference in 1991 when they and other football-playing members of the Big East, along with additional Eastern independent teams, decided to form a football conference under the auspices of the existing Big East Conference.

 Since 1991, Pittsburgh and Syracuse have played twenty-two times while in the Big East until trouble started to rumble through the conference starting in 2005 with the "football" and "non-football" schools of the conference, led to instability in the conference.
 Several schools left the conference for the Atlantic Coast Conference.
 The Big East became more unstable starting in 2011 when Pittsburgh and Syracuse submitted formal applications to join the ACC, which were accepted on September 18, 2011.

 Atlantic Coast Conference (2013–present)

 Pittsburgh and Syracuse officially joined the ACC on July 1, 2013.

 Pittsburgh is placed in the Coastal division of the ACC and Syracuse is in the Atlantic division.
 The teams of the ACC have a permanent inter-divisional opponent, where a team from the Atlantic and Coastal divisions will play annually which was added for traditional rivalries like the North Carolina–NC State football rivalry to continue annually despite not being in the same division.
 When Pittsburgh and Syracuse joined the conference they were made each other's permanent inter-divisional opponent.

+The 2016 matchup between the two teams aired on Pittsburgh ABC affiliate WTAE-TV's main signal, while the one between Michigan and Ohio State aired on ESPN2 and on the This TV digital subchannel the station had at the time.

+In 2023, after additions of California, SMU, and Stanford, the ACC announced a new scheduling format, which eliminated divisions and protects 16 annual matchups.
+Pittsburgh–Syracuse was retained from the previous scheduling model as a protected rivalry.